+cursor name This

-cursor name This is the name of the cursor.
+This is the name of the cursor.
 Its length is NameLength

+Type

-Type This argument defines the row that should be returned for this tetch.
+This argument defines the fetch orientation to get the row(s) that should be returned for this fetch.
 If cursor scrolling is not supported by a server (determined using capabilities), then Type must always be TDS_CUR_NEXT.
-Type is an unsigned, one byte integer and its possible values are:
+Type is an unsigned, one byte integer, and its possible values are:

-Row# Sent?
-Type Names Value Description TDS_CUR_NEXT 1 No Return next row from table.
-TDS_CUR_PREV 2 No Return previous row from table.
-TDS_CUR_FIRST 3 No Return first row from table.
-TDS_CUR_LAST 4 No Return last row from table.
-TDS_CUR_ABS 5 Yes Return row at position specified in Row#.
-The first row in a table is 1.
-Row# equal to 0 indicates the current row.
-Row# must be >=0.
-TDS_CUR_REL 6 Yes Return row at current position plus Row#.
+Type Names Value Row# Sent?
+Description TDS_CUR_NEXT 1 No Return next rowset from the result set.
+TDS_CUR_PREV 2 No Return previous rowset from the result set.
+TDS_CUR_FIRST 3 No Return first rowset from the result set.
+TDS_CUR_LAST 4 No Return last rowset(s) from the result set.
+TDS_CUR_ABS 5 Yes Return rowset at position specified in Row#.
+The first row in a result set is 1.
+ABS(-1) returns the rowset starting with the last row, ABS(-2) returns the rowset starting on the second to last row, etc. TDS_CUR_REL 6 Yes Return rowset at current position plus Row#.
 Row# can be positive or negative.
+Please see cursor positioning rules below .

-Table 14: Cursor fetch types
+Table 19: Cursor fetch types